-- 1. Install empty upper structure on the gazebo/Test Stand, attach with as many as possible: 16 dog clamps, 4 per side, with 2 per corner, are desirable.
+- Install empty upper structure on the gazebo/Test Stand, attach with as many as possible: 16 dog clamps, 4 per side, with 2 per corner, are desirable.
 (Breadboard surface of Test Stand should be level to ±0.25mRad as per T050113 aLIGO SEI/SUS Test Stand.) - 2.
 Install all four top stage blade units in place.
-Check the tips are central, and the location holes align. - 3.
-Ensure all blade tips are held well down with blade stops.
+Check the tips are central, and the location holes align.
+There are 3 D060324 top stage blade cartridges with the regular backbone, D060329 and there is one D060324 top stage blade cartridge with a backbone with a cutout in it, D0601439.
+The one with the cutout backbone is on the reaction side of the quad.
+See Layout 1 below.

+3. Ensure all blade tips are held well down with blade stops.
 Target is that the tips are 2mm below nominal (108mm from the optic table to the blade top).